frovedis/frovedis/doc/tutorial/tutorial.md

     ORANGEPIE
     GRAPE
     GRAPEFRUIT

+Next function is `repeat`, which repeats the string.

+    t.fselect({repeat_im(c1,3)}).show();

+should produce output like:

+    repeat(c1,3)
+    appleappleapple
+    applepieapplepieapplepie
+    orangeorangeorange
+    orangepieorangepieorangepie
+    grapegrapegrape
+    grapefruitgrapefruitgrapefruit

+Next function is `lpad` and `rpad`, which add specified character to make the length of the words specified size.

+    t.fselect({lpad_im(c1,10)}).show();

+should produce output like:

+    lpad(c1,10)
+         apple
+      applepie
+        orange
+     orangepie
+         grape
+    grapefruit

+In this case, character is not specified, so space is used by default.
+Since the function is `lpad`, spaces are added to the left.

+    t.fselect({rpad_im(c2,10,"＊")}).show();

+should produce output like:

+    rpad(c2,10,＊)
+    林檎＊＊＊＊＊＊＊＊
+    りんごパイ＊＊＊＊＊
+    オレンジ＊＊＊＊＊＊
+    オレンジパイ＊＊＊＊
+    葡萄＊＊＊＊＊＊＊＊
+    グレープフルーツ＊＊

+In this case, `＊` is specified as the padding character.
+Since the function is `rpad`, it is added to the right.
+As you can see, this function can be used for non-ascii strings.

+Next function is `ascii`.
+It extracts ascii code of the first character of the string.

+    t.fselect({ascii_col(c1)}).show();

+should produce output like:

+    ascii(c1)
+    97
+    97
+    111
+    111
+    103
+    103

 There is special kind of function called `when`, which can be used to specify the if-then-else like condition.